arramac/ArramacScratch/query.md

 	}]

-The next query returns all the given names of children in the family whose id matches "WakefieldFamily".
+The next query returns all the given names of children in the family whose id matches `WakefieldFamily`.

 **Query**